Ronald Reagan

 | Importance: 9/10

-President Ronald Reagan signs the Economic Recovery Tax Act (ERTA), enacting sweeping tax cuts that disproportionately benefit the wealthy and inaugurate the “supply-side economics” era.
-The legislation slashes the top marginal tax rate from 70% to 50% and the bottom rate from 14% to …
+On August 13, 1981, President Ronald Reagan signed the Economic Recovery Tax Act (ERTA) into law, enacting one of the largest tax cuts in American history.
+The Act reduced the highest marginal individual income tax rate from 70% to 50% and the lowest rate from 14% to 11%, implementing an …

 Read more →